I’ll be honest, most of these bad SEO tactics should be obvious.

-Google will even start issuing warnings to websites soon for “annoying ads.”
+Google will even started issuing warnings to websites soon for “annoying ads.”

-And this year, Google has already officially stated that there will be repercussions for websites:
+Google officially stated that there are repercussions for websites:

 Even pop-ups can start to become an issue.

-There’s always a fine line with tactics for SEO vs. tactics for conversions.
+There’s always a fine line with tactics for SEO versus conversion tacitcs.

 On the plus side, pop-ups can drive a ton of conversions.